 The Foundations of University Learning and Teaching (FULT) program is a professional development program that is compulsory for all new WSU academic staff with teaching responsibilities appointed for more than one year.
 Invitations are sent to staff who are required to attend the program.
 However, those who can provide evidence of equivalent prior learning may be granted exemption.
 The program aligns with current and planned strategic initiatives in curriculum development and associated staff professional development needs and is built around a project that can be chosen to assist with (rather than add to) the participant's priority work.

-The program is offered twice a year during Autumn and Spring session and starts with some online activities, followed by 2 x half-day (3.5 hours each) workshops.
+The program is offered twice a year during Autumn and Spring session and starts with some online activities, followed by a face to face workshop.
 After the workshop, participants undertake a practice-based project which includes aspects of peer review, before submitting a final report.
-Completion of the online activities, participation in both half-day workshops and submission of a 3000-word practice-based report is mandatory for successful completion of the program.
-Please note that prior completion of the online activities is required for attendance at the workshops.
+Completion of the online activities, participation in workshop and submission of a 3000-word practice-based report is mandatory for successful completion of the program.
+Please note that prior completion of the online activities is required for attendance at the workshop.

 The online activities for the FULT program draw upon a suite of self-paced online learning modules.

 If you plan to take part in Spring 2021 FULT program, you must register by 26 April 2022 through MyCareer Online (type 'FULT’ in the search window and select 'Foundations of University Learning and Teaching').

 Location: On Campus (Location will be confirmed close to the workshop date)

 Register your interest today (opens in a new window)

 Exemption from the FULT program may be granted if staff hold a postgraduate qualification in higher education or adult education, or have completed an equivalent teaching development program, or can demonstrate experience and excellence in teaching as evidenced through documentation of their teaching achievements over the last three years.